-In this privacy statement, we use the following terms:
+In this data protection declaration we use the following terms:

 a.)
 Personal data

 Personal data means any information relating to an identified or identifiable natural person ("data subject").
-An identifiable natural person is a person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or one or more specific factors the physical, physiological, genetic, mental, economic, economic, cultural or social identity of that natural person.
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more specific factors. to the physical, physiological, genetic, mental, economic, economic, cultural or social identity of that natural person.

 b.)
 Purpose of the data

 The data subject is any identified or identifiable natural person whose personal data are processed by the controller.

 Processing is any operation or set of operations performed on personal data or on sets of personal data, whether or not by automated means, such as collecting, recording, organising, the structuring, storage, adaptation or modification, retrieval, consultation, use, disclosure by transmission, dissemination or any other form of making available, alignment or combination, restriction, l erasure or destruction.

 d.)
 Restriction of processing